Creator: Laura Gibson, Charlie Bennett

 And of course, it is fun to watch- initially at least.
-Then the generic beauty fades, their faults blare (of which there are many!), and the stretched length of the episodes (8 episodes- 45 minutes) begins to feel indulgent.
-Every episode has a banal self-improvement game, where they either see their vaginas in the hand mirror, (women empowerment), rub mud on each other, (connecting to the earth) or tie each other up (trust).
+Then the generic beauty fades, their faults blare — of which there are many! — and the stretched length of the episodes (8 episodes- 45 minutes) begins to feel indulgent.
+Every episode has a banal self-improvement game, where they either see their vaginas in the hand mirror (women empowerment), rub mud on each other (connecting to the earth), or tie each other up (trust).
 There’s no drama here for it is not the stupidity, but their emotional growth that is given a platform.
 But the thing is, nobody cares for their emotional growth.
 And Netflix knows this.
-I doubt anyone is coming to this show to see how borderline nymphomaniacs ‘evolve’ into puppy dog lovers.
 We are here for the drama, the teases, the breaches, the accusations, and resultant screeches.
 I don’t want to see pec-man talking about how his feelings were hurt when he was called a “player”.

 One of the contestants proclaims to the boys that he has sex almost everyday, and every morning when he looks at the girl’s face his only thought is veering towards how a new one will be there the next morning.

-When one of the characters, Harry, lies to everyone that it was Francesca who leaned in for the kiss and not him, embarrassing her, and yet she goes back to him, apologizing for moving on to another guy after he embarrassed her, I was stunned.
+When one of the characters, Harry, lies to everyone that it was Francesca who leaned in for the kiss and not him, thus embarrassing her, and yet she goes back to him, and not just that, but she apologizes to him for moving on swiftly to another guy after he embarrassed her, I was stunned.
 I even judged her for a moment.
 Then it hit me.
-Wouldn’t it be amazing if I consciously abstain from judgment as the contestants abstain from sex.
+Wouldn’t it be amazing if I consciously abstained from judgment as the contestants abstained from sex?
 Both feel primal.
 Both are indulged too often.
 Needless to say, we both failed.